fmichonneau/foghorn/cran-comments.md

 ## Re-submission

-Initial submission got the following on CRAN:

-> * checking files in ‘vignettes’ ...
-WARNING
-> Files in the 'vignettes' directory newer than all files in 'inst/doc':
->   ‘quick_start.Rmd’

-The vignette was re-generated to remove the WARNING.
+Following feedback from Kurt Hornik at the time of initial submission (end of November), I included the possibility of using the RDS files hosted by CRAN as a possible data source for the results, in addition of scrapping the content of the CRAN webpages.

+I also included a note in the documentation indicating that the tools package included functions to summarize information about the CRAN check results.

 ## Test environments

 - local Ubuntu 16.10, R 3.3.2
 - Ubuntu 12.04 (travis-ci), R 3.3.2
-- Windows with win-builder (R 3.3.2 and R Under development (2016-11-18 r71668)
+- Windows with win-builder (R 3.3.2, and R Under development 2017-01-13 r71966)
-- local Debian, using R Under development (unstable) (2016-11-13 r71655)
+- local Debian, using R Under development (unstable) (2017-01-08 r71938)

 ## R CMD check results